phil-opp/blog_os/_posts/2015-10-23-printing-to-screen.md

 [Unique]: https://doc.rust-lang.org/nightly/core/ptr/struct.Unique.html

 ## Printing to Screen
 Now we can use the `Writer` to modify the buffer's characters.
-First we create a method to write a single ASCII byte:
+First we create a method to write a single ASCII byte (it doesn't compile yet):

 ```rust
 impl Writer {